juliadaser/Siggraph-Workshop/README.md

 <br>

 ## About
 Welcome to your hands-on workshop at Siggraph 2024!
-Today, you would be making your very own pair of DIY Love Messengers!
+Today, you are making your very own pair of DIY Love Messengers!
 <br>
 <br>
 Our DIY Love Messengers are the perfect gift for your friends/ partners, especially long-distance ones!
 When the button of one love messenger is pressed, both of them will light up - no matter HOW FAR AWAY the two messengers are!
 We will be using all the files, code and 3D models from this repository in the SIGGRAPH workshop.